 To soothe the nervous system and restore a sense of safety and trust in the moment, it helps to use the power of touch.
 Warm, safe touch

 Oxytocin is one of a cascade of neurochemicals that are part of the brain-body social engagement system.
 Because being in the presence of other people is so critical to our well-being and safety, nature has provided this system to encourage us to reach out to others and connect.
 That’s why touch, along with physical proximity and eye contact, evokes a viscerally felt sense of reassurance that “everything is OK; you’re fine.”

 4. Hand on the heart

 Research has shown that placing your hand over your heart and gently breathing can soothe your mind and your body.
-And experiencing the sensations of touch with another safe human being, even recalling memories of those moments, can activate the release of oxytocin, which evokes a feeling of safety and trust.
+And experiencing the sensations of touch with another safe human being, even recalling memories of those moments,

 This is a practice that takes advantage of breath and touch, but also memories of feeling safe with another person.
 Here is how it’s done: